Gleethos/neureka/src/main/java/neureka/backend/api/README.md

 - `Operation`

-So to restate this relationship for clarity : <br>
+Implementations of these interfaces are expected to form a composition / component based <br>
+top to bottom structure.
-Instances implementing the `ImplementationFor` interface are components <br>
+This means that instances implementing the `ImplementationFor` interface are components <br>
 of instances implementing the `Algorithm` interface <br>
-which are themselves ultimately components of an Operation instance. <br>
+which are themselves ultimately components of an `Operation` instance. <br>

 ## ExecutionCall ##

-The architecture mainly deals with processing `ExecutionCall` instances. <br>
+A key class within Neureka is the `ExecutionCall`. <br>
 Instances of the class contain important context information for a <br>
-given request for execution, namely : <br>
+given request for execution, just to name a view : <br>

 - `Device` : The targeted device for the execution.